Choosing Your Personal Trainer

 - You should get a workout program customized for YOU.
 Someone who wants to improve their tennis game would have quite a different workout from someone who wants to put on 20 pounds of muscle.

-- A good personal trainer will write down every set, rep and weight.
-Plus they should make notes if you have any particular problems so they can work with you to improve.
+- A good personal trainer will write down (or record in an app) every set, rep and weight.
+Plus, they should make notes if you have any particular problems so they can work with you to improve.
 Nobody can remember every detail of every client.
-If your personal trainer isn't writing everything down they aren't doing their job.
+If your personal trainer isn't writing everything down, they aren't doing their job.

 - Does your trainer carry liability insurance?
 They should for both their protection and yours.